r4gus/keylib/README.md

 3. Proceede normally as if `priv` was loaded from memory

 > __TODO:__ Also MAC the CTX to ensure its integrity.

+### Storing sensitive data

+One problem to solve is how to store sensitive data in a secure way.
+Sensitive data includes the master secret, the pin hash, and credentials (credentials are derived at the moment but maybe that should change to make them discoverable).

+#### Idea: Make PIN mandatory

+Use the pin hash as key with AES-GCM to encrypt all sensitive data.

+> Note: This is a general idea and might not be secure

+##### On first boot

+1. Create a random master secret (MS)
+2. Create a default PIN (e.g. 1234) which should be changed by the user
+3. Hash the PIN as defined by CTAP2 (PIN\_HASH) and use it to encrypt MS and PIN\_HASH
+4. One can derive a subkey from the MS using HKDF to en-/decrypt all other sensitve data

+##### Validating the PIN

+After the client has sent the user entered PIN to the authenticator, the PIN is hashed and used to decrypt the encrypted PIN\_HASH.
+If the calculated hash matches the encrypted hash, everything is fine, otherwise the received PIN was incorrect.

+If the hashes matched, decrypt the MS and use it as normal.